dotchev/cf-named-binding/README.md

 * Service instance properties are unknown in advance, when the application is developed.
 These are known only at time of deployment.
 Also they may vary across different deployment environments.
 So it is not safe to hard-code their values in the application.
 * `name` is the only unique service instance property, which is determined when the service instance is created

 There are situations when an applications uses different instances of the same service for different purposes.
 Then it is particularly hard to select the right instance.
-For example an application might use two instances of a database service. it can use one for persistance of regular objects and the other for sensitive data like user credentials.
+For example an application might use two instances of a database service - one for persistance of regular objects and the other for sensitive data like user credentials.

 An application should not require the operator to use specific instance names as one service instance can be bound to multiple applications.